babylonhealth/ios-playbook/Style-guide/README.md

 ## Comments

 When they are needed, use comments to explain **why** a particular piece of code does something.
-Comments must be kept up-to-date or deleted.
+Comments must be kept up-to-date, or altogether deleted.

 Avoid block comments inline with code, as the code should be as self-documenting as possible. _Exception: This does not apply to those comments used to generate documentation._

 Avoid the use of C-style comments (`/* ... */`).
 Prefer the use of double- or triple-slash.

+### This is WIP and currently in flux.
+The text below is not ready for review yet.
+Please ignore it until it's moved to a position above this message.

 ## Classes and Structures